8bitbuddhist/PixelMaestro-Studio/README.md

 ### Windows

-On Windows, run `PixelMaestro_Studio.exe`.
+Download and run `PixelMaestro_Studio.exe`.

 ### Linux

-PixelMaestro Studio requires Qt 5.9.1 or higher.
-If you're using Ubuntu 18.04, you can install the latest version of Qt using apt:

-`$ sudo apt-get install qt5-default libqt5serialport5`

-If Qt 5.9.1 isn't available in your distribution, [download and install the latest version of Qt from the Qt website](https://www.qt.io/download).
+Download and run `PixelMaestro_Studio`.

 ## Building PixelMaestro Studio

 ### Build Requirements
-- QT 5 with the QtSerialPort module
+- QT 5.11.2 or higher with the QtSerialPort module
 - [PixelMaestro core library](https://github.com/8bitbuddhist/PixelMaestro) (included as a submodule)

 ### Build Instructions (Linux)
-1. Install Qt 5 with the QtSerialPort module
+1. [Download and install Qt 5.11.2 or higher](https://www.qt.io/download).
+Include the QtSerialPort module
-2. Clone the repository to a folder on your computer
+2. Clone the GitHub repository to a folder on your computer by running `git clone https://github.com/8bitbuddhist/PixelMaestro-Studio.git`
-3. Navigate to the newly created repository folder and use `git submodule init` and `git submodule update` to fetch the PixelMaestro core library.
+3. Navigate to the newly created repository folder and run `git submodule init` and `git submodule update` to download the PixelMaestro core library.
-4. Open the `PixelMaestro_Studio.pro` file in Qt Creator, or use Qmake to build the project.
+4. Launch the Qt Creator application and open the `PixelMaestro_Studio.pro` file, or use Qmake to build the project directly.

 ## Credits